-When it comes to talking about question of spirituality, I have often recommended that we start by looking at our own posture or attitude (see Where do I begin?).
+When it comes to talking about the question of spirituality, I have often recommended that we start by looking at our own posture or attitude (see Where do I begin?).
 In essence, our attitudes often determine our outcomes.
 Briefly, there are three postures:

 - Attack – When I attack, I want to immediately disprove (and often discredit) the other person.
-I want to speak (sometime yell) rather than listen.
+I want to speak (sometimes yell) rather than listen.
 I want there to be a battle, and I want to win.
 There is no conversation, there is only confrontation.

 - Learning – When I learn, I want to listen first and then engage in the conversation.
-I want to make sure I understand (both myself and others), before I say too much.
+I want to make sure I understand (both myself and others) before I say too much.
 I hold an opinion, but I do it with humility.

 - Submission – When I submit, I transfer my beliefs to my actions.
 I make a concerted effort to change my behaviour, even when it is difficult.

 I’ve found this framework to be immensely helpful in a number of contexts, and I am sure it will be beneficial in this conversation as well.
 So … if your posture is attack, um, well … you may as well stop reading.
 If your posture is submission, that’s great but that is not really the point of this posting.
 However, if your posture is mutual learning, then welcome here – I look forward to our conversation!

 I think it would be good to list a few of the assumptions I am working with since they form the platform that my four Observations are launched from.
 You may or may not agree with my assumptions, but at least you’ll know what some of them are: